 Punitive damages seek to punish the offending party for particularly outrageous behavior and deter future bad acts.
 Punitive damages are controversial as the opposing party gains a greater benefit than they would have otherwise.
 However, one of the reasons for punitive damages is to set an example for the rest of society.
 The example here is for companies to refrain from misrepresenting their products, especially when it could seriously endanger the lives of others.

-For companies facing litigation due to alleged misrepresentation, the experienced product liability attorneys at Parker, LLP Attorneys at Law, can help.
+For companies facing litigation due to alleged misrepresentation, the experienced product liability attorneys at Parker, PLLC Attorneys at Law, can help.
 Contact our office to schedule your free consultation today.